jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 ### Build a mpd within FreeBSD Jail

-Just build a jail for mpd as below:
+Just build a jail for mpd as below and it will start automatically:

 `bastille create mpdjail 14.0-RELEASE 192.168.31.241 bge0`

-Then start the jail:

-`bastille start mpdjail`

 Then install mpd and ympd: